JunwenBai/MPVAE/README.md

 ## Overview
 <div align=center><img src="pngs/overview.png"></div>

 In this paper, we propose Multi-variate Probit based Variational AutoEncoder (MPVAE) to 1) align the label embedding subspace and the feature embedding subspace and 2) handle the correlations between labels via classic Multi-variate Probit model.
 MPVAE improves both the **embedding space learning** and **label correlation encoding**.
-Furthermore, $\beta$-VAE brings disentanglement effects and could improve the performance compared to vanilla VAE.
+Furthermore, β-VAE brings disentanglement effects and could improve the performance compared to vanilla VAE.

 ## Requirements
 - Python 3.7+